Glycerol

-Glycerol (/ˈglɪsərɒl/) is a simple triol compound.
-It is a colorless, odorless, sweet-tasting, viscous liquid.
-The glycerol backbone is found in lipids known as glycerides.
+Glycerol (/ˈglɪsərɒl/) is a sugar alcohol with chemical formula C3H5(OH)3.
+It has three carbon atoms with one hydroxyl group on each.
+Glycerol is a colorless, odorless, sweet-tasting, viscous liquid at Standard Ambient Temperature and Pressure (SATP).
+Because of its three hydroxyl groups, glycerol is miscible with water and is hygroscopic in nature.

+The glycerol backbone is found in lipids known as glycerides, where one or more of the hydroxyl groups are esterified with fatty acids.
+The most abundant of glycerides are triglycerides (found in animal fats and vegetable oils), the form in which glycerol is most commonly found in nature.
 It is also widely used as a sweetener in the food industry and as a humectant in pharmaceutical formulations.
-Because of its three hydroxyl groups, glycerol is miscible with water and is hygroscopic in nature.

-Modern use of the word glycerine (alternatively spelled glycerin) refers to commercial preparations of less than 100% purity, typically 95% glycerol.
+Modern use of the word glycerine (alternatively spelled glycerin) refers to commercial preparations of glycerol that are less than 100% pure, typically 95%.

 Structure

 Although achiral, glycerol is prochiral with respect to reactions of one of the two primary alcohols.
 Thus, in substituted derivatives, the stereospecific numbering labels the molecule with a sn- prefix before the stem name of the molecule.

 Production

 Natural sources

-Glycerol is generally obtained from plant and animal sources where it occurs in triglycerides, esters of glycerol with long-chain carboxylic acids.
+Glycerol is generally obtained from plant and animal sources where it occurs in triglycerides: esters of glycerol with long-chain carboxylic acids.
 The hydrolysis, saponification, or transesterification of these triglycerides produces glycerol as well as the fatty acid derivative:

 Triglycerides can be saponified with sodium hydroxide to give glycerol and fatty sodium salt or soap.

 Typical plant sources include soybeans or palm.
 Animal-derived tallow is another source.
 From 2000 to 2004, approximately 950,000 tons per year were produced in the United States and Europe; 350,000 tons of glycerol were produced in the U.S. alone.
 Since around 2010, there is a large surplus of glycerol as a byproduct of biofuel, enforced for example by EU directive 2003/30/EC that required 5.75% of petroleum fuels to be replaced with biofuel sources across all member states.

 Crude glycerol produced from triglycerides is of variable quality, with a selling price as low as US$0.02–0.05 per kilogram in 2011.
 It can be purified in a rather expensive process by treatment with activated carbon to remove organic impurities, alkali to remove unreacted glycerol esters, and ion exchange to remove salts.
 High purity glycerol (greater than 99.5%) is obtained by multi-step distillation; a vacuum chamber is necessary due to its high boiling point (290 °C).

-Consequently, glycerol recycling is more of a challenge than its production, for instance by conversion to glycerol carbonate or to synthetic precursors, such as acrolein and epichlorohydrin.
+Glycerol recycling is a challenge greater than its production, for instance by conversion to glycerol carbonate or to synthetic precursors, such as acrolein and epichlorohydrin.